-But there’s a huge amount of choice on offer; here’s how to find your way round a Spanish seafood (mariscos) menu, complete with English translations.
+But there’s a huge amount of choice on offer.
+So here’s my guide to seafood in Spain, complete with English translations.

-You’ll find most of these dishes served as tapas – small dishes to share.
-If you want a bigger serving, order a ración, and you’ll get a decent plateful.
-For a translation of cooking styles, see the section at the end of this post.
+You’ll find many of these dishes served as tapas – small dishes to share.
+If you want a bigger serving, order a ración, and you’ll get a good plateful.

-The * symbol signifies seafood landed in our town, Villajoyosa on the Costa Blanca.
+The * symbol signifies seafood landed in our town, Villajoyosa/La Vila Joiosa on the Costa Blanca.

 - Almejas: clams (also known as chirlas).
-Often served as almejas a la marinera (in a a garlic, onion and white wine sauce)
+Often served as almejas a la marinera, in a garlic, onion and white wine sauce.

 - Berberechos: cockles.
-Usually steamed (e.g. berberechos al vapor)
+Usually steamed (berberechos al vapor)

 - Bogavante: lobster (aka langosta).
 Langosta* and bogavante are different types of lobster; bogavante have large front claws, langosta have long antennae.
 When they’re alive, langostas are a dark orange colour, while bogavantes look dark blue.
 They both turn pinkish when cooked.

 - Buey: crab, big and red-brown (see also cangrejo)

 - Cañaillas: sea snails.
 Usually boiled in salt water and served in their shells, with a pin to extract them, rather like eating French escargots.

 - Cangrejo*: crab.
 The ones caught here on the Costa Blanca tend to be a fair bit smaller than the red brown buey de mar.
 See also nécora.

-- Calamar*: squid (aka pota).
+- Calamar*: squid.
 Calamares a la romana is a classic Spanish tapa; squid rings fried in a light beer batter.
 Freshly fried calamares are a joy.
-Sadly, the tourist version is often a rubbery nightmare (probably cooked from frozen) with soggy batter.
+Sadly, the tourist version is often a rubbery nightmare with soggy batter.
 For a main course, order a whole calamar cooked a la plancha (on the grill) and served with an olive oil, garlic and parsley sauce.
 Calamares are also known as pota in fish shops on the Costa Blanca.

-- Carabinero*: red prawn.
-Beware – these are a lot pricier than normal prawns!
+- Carabinero*: red prawn (see gambas rojas below).
+Beware – these are a lot pricier than normal prawns.
+But delicious!

 - Chipirones*: baby squid.
 Usually fried in a light batter a la romana or rebosada